nhnero/US-Power-Outage-Analysis/README.md

 Dataset Overview

-The dataset contains 1534 rows (fill in with df.shape[0]) and 55 variables, but only a subset is directly relevant to predicting outage severity.
+The dataset contains 1534 rows and 55 variables, but only a subset is directly relevant to predicting outage severity.
 Below are the key columns used in this project:

 ⸻